 We are also hopeful that the Ontario government's plan to create a Jobs and Prosperity Fund to focus on productivity growth and job creation will be positive for life sciences.
 Many life sciences SMEs have found Ontario's current mix of funding programs too difficult to access.
 It will be critical for the life sciences sector to ensure that it is well represented on the proposed Jobs and Prosperity Council (JPC).
 With a seat at the JPC table, the life sciences sector can better help the government understand how the sector contributes to productivity growth and innovation in Ontario.

 It is also important to note that until there is a more comprehensive innovation policy at both the federal and provincial level, there remains a need for a clear and common industry voice to ensure future changes are designed appropriately to support the sector.
 For example, the 2012 Federal budget indicated the government will continue to study the Jenkins Report and the 2012 Ontario budget indicated the government will review the effectiveness of tax credits in supporting innovation and the overall framework of provincial and federal business supports.
 A common voice should help guide the government to implement policies that are favourable for the life sciences sector.
-In our December 2011 Life Sciences Newsbrief, we noted a funding program like the Small Business Innovation Research (SBIR) program in the United States with certain adjustments relevant for the Canadian market could be a powerful tool for life sciences innovation.
+In our December 2011 issue of Life Sciences Newsbrief, we noted a funding program like the Small Business Innovation Research (SBIR) program in the United States with certain adjustments relevant for the Canadian market could be a powerful tool for life sciences innovation.
 Similarly we suggested extending the existing (and recently renewed in the 2012 Federal budget) flow-through share regime available for certain junior resource companies to the life sciences sector.
 In order for these concepts to be adopted, a clear and common message must continue to be delivered to the relevant government officials.

 The Federal budget proposes additional funding for advanced research at Universities and other institutions.
 The proposed funding represents approximately $170 million over the 2012-2013 years and is mostly concentrated on post-secondary and private sector research collaborations and on genomic research.
 Health Canada and the Public Health Agency of Canada will also share services and eliminate duplicate administration costs of $200 million per year.
 The proposed funding includes: